Retrocalcaneal bursitis is a common cause of heel pain due to inflammation of the bursa at the back of the heel.

-Exercises to strengthen the calf and ankle muscles will help to restore function and reduce the chance of recurrent, making them suitable in phases 3 and 4 of retrocalcaneal bursitis treatment.
+Exercises for heel bursitis to strengthen the calf and ankle muscles will help to restore function and reduce the chance of recurrent, making them suitable in phases 3 and 4 of retrocalcaneal bursitis treatment.

 Strengthening exercises should not be started until the pain is under control and full range of movement at the ankle has been restored.
 It is important to start slowly with low numbers of repetitions and low loading exercises so as not to flare up symptoms.

 Visit the strengthening exercises section for a whole range of exercises that are suitable and guidance on how to progress them.